hinduja64/hinduja64/README.md

-## Hi there 👋
-I'm a Research Engineer-in-Training
+## Research Engineer-in-Training

-Mastering the foundations of AI/ML through rigorous mathematics and backend engineering.
+Currently focused on:

+Mathematical foundations of ML (Linear Algebra & Calculus).

+Backend systems in Python.

+Building a 100-day predictive model for physiological data.

 <!--
 **hinduja64/hinduja64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.